google-research/runtime-error-prediction/README.md

 Python dependencies are listed in [setup.py](setup.py).

-A setup script to prepare a Cloud TPU for training is [scripts/setup-tpu.sh](scripts/setup-tpu.sh).
+We provide a setup script to install all dependencies and mount the Cloud Storage bucket containing the dataset at [scripts/setup-tpu.sh](scripts/setup-tpu.sh).

 <details>
   <summary>Additional setup details</summary>

+  Training works fine on a CPU, GPU, or TPU, but is likely prohibitively slow on CPU, and is fastest on a TPU.

   To start a Cloud TPU: